-When you attend your first Orientation at NSCC, following completion of your placement test, you will meet with an academic advisor.
+After you've been accepted to NSCC, following completion of your placement test, you will meet with an academic advisor.
 This advisor will help you register for your first semester of classes, based on your program of study and your placement test scores.
-For each subsequent semester, we strongly recommend you meet with your assigned advisor (you'll receive info about who that is when it gets closer to the start of the advisement period) or with an advisor in Student Support.
+For each subsequent semester, we strongly recommend you meet with your assigned advisor (you'll receive information about who that is when it gets closer to the start of the advisement period) or with an advisor in Student Support and Advising.
 Your advisor will ensure that you are enrolling for courses which you have met the pre-requisite for (a course you must successfully complete before moving on to the next course) and a course which meets the requirements for your program.